ocaml/ocaml.org/data/tutorials/lg_03_modules.md

 the file `./bmodule.ml`.”
 However, the actual executable file is stored and named differently.

-In a real world project, it is preferable to start by creating the `dune` configuration files and directory structure using the `dune init project` command.
+In a real-world project, it is preferable to start by creating the `dune` configuration files and directory structure using the `dune init project` command.

 ### Manual Compilation

-Alternatively, it is possible, but not recommended, to compile the files by directly calling the compiler.
-Either using a single command:
+Alternatively, it is possible, but not recommended, to compile the files by directly calling the compiler, either by using a single command:

 <!-- $MDX dir=examples -->
 ```sh
 $ ocamlopt -o hello amodule.ml bmodule.ml
 ```

-Note: It's necessary to place the source files in the correct order.
-The dependencies must come before the dependent.
-In the example above, putting `bmodule.ml` before `amodule.ml` will result in an `Unbound module` error.

 Or, as a build system does, one by one: